MicrosoftDocs/sql-docs/docs/advanced-analytics/r/packages-installed-in-user-libraries.md

 If you have previously modified the R environment on the computer, before installing anything ensure that the R environment variable `.libPath` uses just one path.

 This path should point to the R_SERVICES folder for the instance.
-For more information, including how to determine which packages are already installed, see [Default R and Python packages in SQL Server](../package-management/default-packages.md).
+For more information, including how to determine which packages are already installed, see [Get R package information](../package-management/r-package-information.md).

 ## If you're new to SQL Server